sgreenlee11/VehicleDetection/README.md

 # VehicleDetection Tool

-A Python pipeline to detect and extract video segments containing white sedans (or white vehicles) across large sets of videos using YOLOv8, DeepSORT, and ffmpeg.
+A Python pipeline to detect and export stills for white sedans (or white vehicles) across large sets of videos using YOLOv8 and DeepSORT, with optional re-ID high-confidence matching.

 ## Features

 - Aggressive frame sampling with configurable stride or FPS cap
 - YOLOv8 object detection (cars, trucks, buses, motorcycles)
 - DeepSORT multi-object tracking with robust scaling
 - Pearl-white color filter in Lab color space with adaptive thresholds
 - Optional sedan-only filtering (configurable; off by default)
-- Segment export: 5s before first detection to 5s after last detection per track using ffmpeg
+- Chronological, per-track best still export with optional crops and index CSV
+- Optional re-ID post-filter to copy high-confidence matches to a dedicated folder
 - CLI with batching over folders and CSV report output

 ## Install

 1. Create a virtual environment (optional but recommended):

 ```pwsh
 python -m venv .venv
 .\.venv\Scripts\Activate.ps1
 ```

-2. Install dependencies:
+1. Install dependencies:

 ```pwsh
 pip install -r requirements.txt
 ```

-3. Ensure ffmpeg is installed and on PATH:
-- Windows: install from https://www.gyan.dev/ffmpeg/builds/ and add `ffmpeg.exe` to PATH.
+1. (Optional) If you plan to use TorchReID backends, install additional dependencies as noted in `requirements.txt`.

 ## Usage